laurakond/Artly/README.md

 ### Features Left to Implement

-- in house messaging functionality which would allow the sellers and buyers to communicate in one place.
+- An in-house messaging functionality, which would allow the sellers and buyers to communicate within one platform.
+  - Once the user's artwork receives a bid, or a bid is approved/marked as sold, a notification would be sent to the user's notification board.
+  - Any other communication, such as arranging the logistics of the artwork's collection and payment would be sent through the messaging service.
-  - Notifications would be sent to the user's email to make sure that they are notified if any changes are made.
+  - Notifications would still be sent to the user's email to make sure that they are notified if any changes are made when they are offline.
-- Expand and improve on the Profile feature to separate the buyers' and sellers' profiles more prominently.
+- Expand the Profile feature in order to separate the buyers' and sellers' profiles more:
+  - The users will be able to select if they are an artist or a artwork owner/art buyer.
+    - Based on this, the users will be able to choose from different profile forms to populate
+      - Respective profiles would be shown
+    - Clear indication through the use of icons/imagery within the website which user is an artist and an art seller or a buyer
+  - Create a section for the users to browse all user profiles regardless of their artwork count
+- Improve current Top sellers feature to only show the users who have sold artworks
 - Implement a contact form so that the users could inform administrators about any errors or bugs in the system.
+  - This would be similar to Contact us or Report any errors
-- My Bids page, so that the buyers have easy access to the bids they a have placed and see the status of them in one place.
+- My Bids page would allow the buyers have easy access to the bids they a have placed and see the status of them in one place.
   - At the moment this feature can carried out if the user chooses to save an artwork.
   - This would allow to expand on the existing functionality of the saved artworks feature.
-- Expand on and improve artwork edit functionality for the seller.
+- Expand on and improve artwork edit functionality for the seller allowing the user to remove the sold artworks from the list, which would allow better user experience for the buyers.
+  - Create a separate section where the sold artworks would be stored so that any user could access it.
+- Restructure and implement the search and filter feature so that it is accessible within the profile view.

 [Return to Table of Contents](#table-of-contents)